 PASCAL Training Ltd offer training sessions that have an innovative, fun approach to make learning an enjoyable experience.
-Below is a list of training sessions we currently deliver.
+Below are training sessions we currently deliver.
 As qualified adult teachers in childcare qualifications and adult educational courses for awarding bodies such as City and Guilds, Cache and NCfE we can develop training sessions in all aspects to suit needs.
 Content can be adapted to suit your own Ofsted outcomes of an area of development or anything you feel your provision needs support with.
-Training can be provided in-house or at another designated venue.
+Training can be provided in-house, via the internet or another planned designated venue.

-We offer a small annual programme which includes some of the training indicated and this can be accessed in our annual programme on this website.
+We offer a small annual programme which we are currently developing to include training via the internet.
+This includes some of the training indicated below.

 We also offer personal annual programmes which can be designed to suit the service provider.